Archetipo95/nuxt-histoire/README.md

-# Nuxt 3 Minimal Starter with Histoire & Nuxt Tailwind
+# Nuxt 3 + Histoire & Nuxt Tailwind

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
 Look at the [histoire documentation](https://histoire.dev/) to learn more.